seanlw/dpladisplay/README.md

     node app.js

-4. Now open a browser and go to http://<ip address or hostname>:8080/display.html Don't worry if all you see is black, that's a good thing :).
+4. Now open a browser and go to http://&lt;ip address or hostname&gt;:8080/display.html Don't worry if all you see is black, that's a good thing :).
 This will be your image display.
 If you chose a different port number in config.js use that number instead of 8080.
-5. Open up a new browser window or point your mobile browser to http://<ip address or hostname> and make a search.
+5. Open up a new browser window or point your mobile browser to http://&lt;ip address or hostname&gt;:8080/ and make a search.
 Select images and watch the display.

 Note